-- (1) The criteria for the identification, consideration and avoidance of potential risks in the supply chain management system, are as follows: - (a) insolvency; non-payment of rates and service charges; liquidation; unable to supply certificate from SARS. - (2) Risk management must include - - (a) the identification of risks on a case-by-case basis; - (b) the allocation of risks to the party best suited to manage such risks; - (c) acceptance of the cost of the risk where the cost of transferring the risk is greater than that of retaining it; - (a) the management of risks in a pro-active manner and the provision of adequate cover for residual risks; and - (b) the assignment of relative risks to the contracting parties through clear and unambiguous contract documentation.
+- Contracts may not be assigned in whole or in part from one bidder to another bidder it contravenes the principles of section 217 of the Constitution, and - The cession of contracts that refers to the transfer of the rights of a service to a third party only includes the right to be paid for services it render.
+The appointed bidder remains the service provider while the municipality pays for services rendered to a third party instead, example a financial institution. - (2) Risk management must include - - (a) the identification of risks on a case-by-case basis; - (b) the allocation of risks to the party best suited to manage such risks; - (c) acceptance of the cost of the risk where the cost of transferring the risk is greater than that of retaining it; - (a) the management of risks in a pro-active manner and the provision of adequate cover for residual risks; and - (b) the assignment of relative risks to the contracting parties through clear and unambiguous contract documentation.